sergueik/springboot_study/basic-karate-example3/README.md

 What is available in Maven Central are individual Karate modules to assemble via Maven Shade / Assembly plugin...

+### Retry Backoff with Status Examination

+__REST__ relies heavily on [HTTP status spec](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status) , unlike __SOAP__ which had dedicated error area.
+In other words __SOAP__ faults are payload-embedded, while __REST__ tends to elevate failures into the transport contract itself

+`HTTP 400 Bad Request` usually means:

+* malformed JSON
+* invalid parameter shape
+* missing required field
+* query mismatch

+`HTTP 422 Unprocessable Content (Entity)` usually means:

+* JSON syntax valid
+* business meaning invalid
+* domain rule violation
+* validation constraint
+* semantic rejection

+the `HTTP 405 Method Not Allowed` usully means request was using the known but disallowed method from server's perspective like a `DELETE` on a resource, or `TRACE` method entirely.
+In other words it signals: "method is recognized by server, is unsupported for target resource"

 ### Author
 [Serguei Kouzmine](kouzmine_serguei@yahoo.com)